francisphn/francisphn/src/content/blog/doing-monorepo-dotnet.md

   things like build, test, serve, etc. The problem with this is that IDEs like Rider are built around the dotnet CLI, so we would lose a lot of IDE support, most notably debugging.

-- Finally, tools like Bazel and Nx are also more focused on not needing to compile every single project when you run `dotnet run`, which was not a problem for us because code compilation was imperceptibly fast at our scale, both locally and in the pipeline.
+- Also, tools like Bazel and Nx are also more focused on not needing to compile every single project when you run `dotnet run`, which was not a problem for us because code compilation was imperceptibly fast at our scale, both locally and in the pipeline.